Latin Americans: Language

 Other European languages spoken in Latin America include: English, by some groups in Argentina, Chile, Costa Rica, Nicaragua, Panama and Puerto Rico, as well as in nearby countries that may or may not be considered Latin American, such as Belize and Guyana; English is also used as a major foreign language in Latin American commerce and education.
 Other languages spoken in parts of Latin America include German in southern Brazil, southern Chile, Argentina, portions of northern Venezuela and Paraguay; Italian in Brazil, Argentina, Uruguay and Venezuela; Polish, Ukrainian and Russian in southern Brazil; and Welsh in southern Argentina.
 Hebrew and Yiddish are used by Jewish diasporas in Argentina and Brazil.

 In several nations, especially in the Caribbean region, creole languages are spoken.
 The most widely spoken creole language in the Caribbean and Latin America in general is Haitian Creole, the predominant language of Haiti; it is derived primarily from French and certain West African tongues with indigenous, English, Portuguese and Spanish influences as well.
+The other most spoken Creole is Antillean Creole French that is primarily spoken in the Lesser Antilles.
+It is a French-based creole, that is the local language spoken among the natives of the Caribbean islands of Saint Lucia and Dominica and also in Martinique and Guadeloupe.
 Creole languages of mainland Latin America, similarly, are derived from European languages and various African tongues.